 As part of my “One Mum, One baby, The World” travel series , my 5 month and half baby girl and I travelled to the wonderful city of Vienna.
 Some of you have asked; how can you travel alone with such a young baby?
 Yes, it is challenging sometimes doing it solo but a positive attitude and a sense of wonder do help a lot.
 Also, we were guests of The Ritz Carlton so little to nothing could go wrong.
 In fact it all went better than I expected.

-I always had a thing for Vienna, I studied piano and musical notation for five years and as a teenager my love for classical music made me eager to visit this city.
-Since then, attending the Vienna New Year’s Concert is in my list of things to do in this life -if I ever manage to get one of the precious tickets –
+I have always had a thing for Vienna, I studied piano and musical notation for five years and as a teenager my love for classical music made me eager to visit this city.
+Since then, attending the Vienna New Year’s Concert is in my list of things to do in this life.

 - Take the tram and go around the Ringstrasse